GuidoGiacomoMussini/Text_Mining-Lyrics_Analysis/README.md

 In this section, i have tried to cluster the songs with respect to the main topic covered.
 Initially, the idea was to further specialize the model to generate a song according to both an author's style and the topic covered.
 The most common method to perform this taks, is the Latent Dirichlet Allocation (LDA), however, in this particular case this solution did not produce significant results.
 Moreover I didn't have any labels regarding the topics, so I couldn't use any supervised algorithm.
 To overcome this problem, I defined my own topic classification algorithm.
 The algorithm is based on the concept of [FastText](https://fasttext.cc/) similarity.
 FastText is a library developed by facebook, which contains useful tools for NLP.
-In particular, I exploited its pre-trained Italian word embedding model to derive the absolute value of the cosine similarity between the vector representation of two given words:   $S(x,y)$ is therefore called FastText similarity, where x,y are the vectorial representation of 2 words.
+In particular, I exploited its pre-trained Italian word embedding model to derive the absolute value of the cosine similarity between the vector representation of two given words: $S(x,y)$ indicates this similarity measure, where x,y are the vectorial representation of 2 words.
 I took the absolute value to bound the metric in [0,1], since for this purpose it is more important to find out *how strongly* two words are related, rather than *how* they are.

 This algorithm requires the definition of the topics to which the texts are assigned.
 I used single words to define a topic, but it is easy to generalize the method to accept a list of words to better represent a topic.
 The topics that i've defined for these data are: 'amore', 'dio', 'natura', 'politica', 'morte', 'guerra'.
-Since the similarity measure takes 2 words as inputs, you have to decide which words of each document(lyrics) have to be choosen to calculate it.
+Since the similarity measure takes 2 words as inputs, you have to decide which words of each document (lyrics) have to be choosen to calculate it.
 The words that best represent the topics covered in a text are the NOUNs, which were extracted from each lemmatized text.
 One can choose to include other part of speech like ADJs or VERBs.
 In the final version of the script i used only the 10 most common NOUNs in each song, but the results are very similar.

 #### FastText Classification Algorithm.